Edit

 One-shot reads

-Each file can only be read once — calling .stream(), .text(), or .arrayBuffer() a second time throws an error.
+Each file can only be read once — calling .stream(), .text(), or .arrayBuffer() a second time throws.

-If you need the data multiple times, buffer it into a variable first.
+If you need the data more than once, buffer it into a variable first.

 Read in order